A Glossary of Church & Episcopal Words

 Communion (or Holy Eucharist or the Lord’s Supper): The Christian sacramental meal, the Eucharist.

 The Confession: A confession and repentance to God for wrongdoing and a request for forgiveness.

-Confirmation: A ceremony in which someone who has been baptized into the Episcopal church is confirmed as a member by the bishop.
+Confirmation: A ceremony in which someone who has been baptized is confirmed as a member of the Episcopal Church by the bishop.

 Corporal: A square piece of linen kept in the burse that is placed under the paten and chalice for the celebration of the Eucharist (quite literally the Body of Christ is placed on top of it).